survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 ## Understanding npm Lookup

 npm's lookup algorithm is another aspect that's good to understand.
-Sometimes this can explain certain errors and it also leads to good practices, such as preferring local dependencies over global ones.
+Sometimes this can explain certain errors, and it also leads to good practices, such as preferring local dependencies over global ones.
 The basic algorithm goes like this:

 1. Look into immediate packages.
 If there is *node_modules*, crawl through that.
 This will also check the parent directories until it reaches project root.
 You can check that using `npm root`.
 2. If nothing was found, check globally installed packages.
 If you are using Unix, look into */usr/local/lib/node_modules* to find them.
 You can figure out the exact directory using `npm root -g`.
-3. If the global lookup fails, fail hard.
+3. If the global lookup fails, it will fail hard.
 You should get an error now.

 On a package level, npm resolves to a file like this: